JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 one for compatibility purposes.
 To give you more time for migration, we [support](compatibility-modes.md) the development for three previous language and API versions in addition to the latest stable one.

-Using an older kotlin-stdlib or kotlin-reflect with a newer compiler without specifying compatibility flags is not recommended, and the compiler will report a [warning](compatibility-modes.md#binary-compatibility-warnings) when this happens.

 Actively maintained code bases can benefit from getting bug fixes ASAP, without waiting for a full deprecation cycle to complete.
 Currently, such project can enable the `-progressive` flag and get such fixes enabled even in incremental releases.

 All flags are available on the command line as well as [Gradle](gradle-compiler-options.md) and [Maven](maven.md#specifying-compiler-options).